There is a deep ocean of Japanese comics, and all kinds of genres and stories exist, and in a trench somewhere is where the mangas of OP MCs lie.

 3. That Time I Got Reincarnated as a Slime

-As a lowly slime who wins the isekai lottery with the bug-like skill called Predator, he initially ‘respawns’ in the Sealed Cave, where a powerful dragon, Veldora Tempest, was imprisoned.
+As a humble slime who wins the lottery to go to a fantasy world with the bug-like skill called Predator, he first ‘respawns’ in the Sealed Cave, where a strong dragon, Veldora Tempest, was locked up.

 He forms a bond with the dragon and helps unseal him by consuming his dragon body through Predator.
 This jumpstart helps Rimuru gain power and evolve beyond what a tiny slime could ever dream of.